How to lease agricultural Crown land

 The Ministry of Agriculture allocates agricultural Crown leases through an online auction platform.
 Interested, eligible bidders bid on the opportunity to be allocated a lease up to 33 years in length.
 The highest eligible bidder will be awarded the lease.

 Online auctions simplify the process for bidders, improve processing time and increase the transparency of lease allocations.

 Lease Allocation Process:

-- Agricultural Crown land that is eligible for lease is available for allocation through an online auction platform.
+- Agricultural Crown land that is eligible for lease is available for allocation on the McDougall Auctioneer Ltd. website.

 Lease Allocation Auction Information